• Skip to primary navigation

 • Perfect fudgy texture - the texture of these cookies is the definition of fudgy!
 They are by far the FUDGIEST melt-in-your-mouth cookies you will ever come across.

-• Flourless brownie cookies - these cookies are brownies in cookie form AND this recipe doesn’t use any type of flour at all which makes them gluten-free.
+• Flourless cookies - these cookies are brownies in cookie form AND this recipe doesn't use any type of flour at all which makes them gluten-free.

-• Shiny crinkle crust - these cookies bake up with that thin shiny wrinkly crust, just like a batch of your favourite brownies... just like my Perfect Shiny Crust Fudge Brownies.
+• Shiny crinkle crust - these cookies bake up with that thin shiny wrinkly crust, just like a batch of your favorite brownies... just like my Perfect Shiny Crust Fudge Brownies.
 Using the method I have below for this recipe guarantees that you will get the shiny crust.

 INGREDIENTS FOR FLOURLESS BROWNIE COOKIES